klahrich/chiefhustler/content/diary/99-le-style-cest-lhomme.md

 - whose management has a solid track record we can check and a shareholder-friendly mindset
 - at an attractive price

-On the second point, I recently stumbled on a very nice illustration:
+On the second point, I recently stumbled on this very nice illustration with $BABA:

 ![roic](/images/roic-ex.png)